charlottehulseman/charlottehulseman/README.md

 I worked at Macy's Inc as a software engineer for 3 years, and now I'm working as an ML engineer focused on agent tooling and MCP integrations.
 As I step down the stack and explore different areas of tech, I bring a variety of skills to the table and am excited about learning new things and taking on challenging projects.

 Outside of the digital world, I live in NYC with my Siberian Husky named Panda.
 I love to cook, read, go to the movies, and explore spots in the city.
-I'm also an amateur boxer, currently training for my next fight.
+I'm also an amateur boxer, currently training for my second fight.

 You can reach me at cchulseman@gmail.com, or connect with me on [LinkedIn](https://www.linkedin.com/in/charlotte-hulseman/).